froggermtp/personal-site/views/posts/hello-world.md

 The blog is built using a static site generator called [Eleventy](https://www.11ty.dev/).
 I like the framework because it is written in JavaScript.
 JavaScript is a language that I already know.
 This familiarity makes tweaking the configuration file and writing plugins a breeze.

-The frontend work is currently being done with the template engine Nunjucks and some vanilla CSS.
+The frontend work is currently being done with the template engine [Nunjucks](https://www.mozilla.github.io/nunjucks/) and some vanilla CSS.
 Nunjucks is relatively close to standard HTML, so learning it wasn't too bad.
 Now, I didn't have to use Nunjucks.
 Eleventy is compatible with many other template engines, but a lot of the documentation is targeted at Nunjucks.
 When learning Eleventy, it's worth keeping that in mind.

 The website is currently deployed on [Netlify](https://www.netlify.com/).
 Netlify is a SAAS company that empowers people to build websites "without servers, DevOps, or costly infrastructure."[^3] Honestly, I don't quite know what all Netlify can do.
 So far, I'm only using them to host this blog.

 But I've found their product easy to use.
 It also has a free tier--which means that the variable costs for this blog sit at zero dollars.
 The free tier has limitations, but this little blog should never hit them.

 I don't want to ramble on any further.
 This website should sustain our appetites for the time being.
-And there's plenty of unnecessary features to implement and essays to scribble out.
+And there's plenty of features to implement and essays to scribble out.
 Sigh.
 I'll get to work.

 [^1]: I don't have all my thoughts together on Naval.
-Found him on Twitter.
+I found him on Twitter.
 He has insightful ideas and a knack for speaking the profound precisely.
-[I'll link to the tweet, hopefully it doesn't disappear too quickly.](https://twitter.com/NavalBot/status/1264647582522970113?s=20)
+[I'll link to the tweet the quote comes from, hopefully it doesn't disappear too quickly.](https://twitter.com/NavalBot/status/1264647582522970113?s=20)

 [^2]: David writes a lot about writing on the Internet.
 [This quote was taken from this article.](https://www.perell.com/blog/why-you-should-write)